Z80-Retro/Z80-Retro-Manual/Z80-RETRO-ARCHITECTURE.md

 - I/O Address Decoder

-  These ICs convert requested I/O Addresses into chip enable signlals for the input buffer and the two D-Type latch devices.
+  These ICs convert requested I/O Addresses into chip enable signals for the input buffer and the two D-Type latch devices.

 - GP I/O and Printer Out